MattMckenzy/Homehook/README.md

 Currently available hooks:
 * [Jellyfin Simple Phrase](#-jellyfin-simple-phrase) - Will parse a simple search term, search for media links on a configured Jellyfin server, and post them to a Home Assistant server for media_player playback.
+* [Jellyfin Conversation Phrase](#-jellyfin-conversation-phrase) - Will receive a conversation intent from Google Actions, search for media links on a configured Jellyfin server, and post them to a Home Assistant server for media_player playback.

 Configuration is done via appsettings.json found at root.
 [See the configuration section below.](#-configuration)